-Projects submitted for approval by the mixed steering committee must meet at least one of the criteriadefined in the General Commissions’ editorial guidelines, namely:
+Projects submitted for approval by the Joint Organising Committee must meet at least one of the criteriadefined in the editorial line of the General Commissioners, namely:

-- Parity: the France-Portugal season will showcase women, artists, authors, scientists, sportspeople, entrepreneurs and cultural professionals from our two countries.
+- Equality: the France-Portugal Season should showcase women artists, authors, scientists, athletes, entrepreneurs and cultural professionals from our two countries.

-- Difference: The Season must be inclusive and educate on what difference can mean for wealth and present projects from all generations, representing diversity and addressing all audiences.
-But it must also invite art, science and technology in all its forms to unite and share emotions.
+- Difference: the Season should be inclusive and informative about the many positive things that difference can mean, and present projects from all generations, representing diversity and aimed at all audiences.
+It should also promote art, science and technology in all their forms in order to unite and to share emotions.

-- Ocean: our common ocean will be at the heart of the France-Portugal Season as a talking point for biodiversity, renewable energies, climate change, underwater archaeology and the blue economy, with scientists, artists and anyone inventing solutions for our planet.
+- Ocean: our shared ocean will be central to the France-Portugal Season in discussions of biodiversity, renewable energies, climate change, underwater archaeology and the blue economy, with scientists, artists and all those inventing solutions for our planet.

-- Europe: France and Portugal wish to work together to support their vision of a Europe and of European citizenship that chooses to focus on culture, science and education, by supporting co-productions with other European countries, or Franco-Portuguese proposals in other European countries.
+- Europe: France and Portugal wish to jointly showcase their vision of a Europe and European citizenship that willingly champions culture, science and education, by supporting co-productions with other European countries or French-Portuguese proposals in other European countries.

-- Portuguese and French speakers: The Season aims to include and present Portuguese and French speakers from outside our borders and who form an artistic and scientific community connecting Europe with the rest of the world.
+- French-speaking countries and dissemination of the Portuguese language: the Season aims to include and introduce those who speak Portuguese and French beyond our borders and who form an artistic and scientific community that connects Europe to the rest of the world.

-In addition to these criteria, priority will be given to:
+Aside from these criteria, priority will be given:

-- co-creations devised with Portuguese partners, or original creations combining French and Portuguese (any broadcast in the strict sense will not be considered);
+- to co-creations with Portuguese partners, or original creations bringing French and Portuguese people together (any broadcasting, in the strict sense of the term, of material will not be selected);

-- projects resulting from a dialogue already established with identified Portuguese partners;
+- to projects arising from a dialogue already established with identified Portuguese partners;

-- projects that highlight the common heritage of France and Portugal in architecture, literature, science, history etc...
+- to projects that highlight the shared heritage of France and Portugal in architecture, literature, science, history, etc.;

-Lastly, the mixed steering committee will pay particular attention to territorial coverage, and especially to projects presented outside the capitals of the two countries.
+Finally, the Joint Organisation Committee will pay particular attention to the territorial network, namely projects presented outside the two countries’ capital cities.

-If your project meets these criteria, we invite you to contact the French General Commission (see contacts at the bottom of this page) by sending a pre-project including at least:
+If your project meets these criteria, please contact the French General Commissioner (see contact details at the bottom of this page) by sending a preliminary project that must include at least:

-- a short presentation about your organisation (+ contacts)
+- a short presentation of your organisation (+ contacts)